Pipa is a victim of the illegal trafficking of exotic species.

 Pipa arrived here at six or seven months old and was the second macaque to be rescued by MONA.
 Since childhood she showed a strong character and the caregivers nicknamed her “the snitch” because with vocalisations she always warned Katy (the dominant female at the time) when the other macaques of lower status were trying to eat.
 Unlike all the other macaques, Pipa has never shown stress and anxiety behaviours.

-When in 2009 Abu arrived, she attacked him on many occasions and used him to send messages to Katy.
-Finally one day Katy surrendered her position and since then Pipa has been the absolute leader.
+When Abu arrived in 2009, she attacked him on many occasions and used him to send messages to Katy.
+Finally one day Katy surrendered her position and since then Pipa has been the troop leader.

 Visually she is well distinguished from others because she has more hair and looks more beautiful.

 In 2018, it was the time to give all 4 Macaques their health check, this required them to voluntarily enter a catching cage.
 For Titin, Katy and Abu this is a relatively easy task as they know they get special rewards when they are in there.
 However, with Pipa it’s quite the opposite as she is more intelligent than the others and knows what the catching cage is used for.
 This means a caregiver needs to gain a lot of trust with Pipa to have her enter.
 Pipa loves enrichment and solving puzzles, so this element was added to the training.
 A target stick was created (a tennis ball on a bamboo stick), and used with a clicker.
 Pipa really loves touching the target and getting a reward.
 This new routine has enabled the caregivers to make her feel comfortable entering the catching cage and they are now able to successfully catch her for her vet check ups.